 - Cake flour - I always use cake flour in my cupcakes because it makes them super soft and tender, but all purpose flour also works great!

 - Black cocoa - Black cocoa is one of my favorite secret ingredients!
-Black cocoa is just cocoa powder that has been heavily dutched, so it gives you a rich black color but doesn't stain!
+Black cocoa is just cocoa powder that has been heavily dutched (meaning the acidity has been neutralized), so it gives you a rich black color but doesn't stain!
 You don't have to use black cocoa powder for these cupcakes, but regular cocoa just won't give you the same fun effect, so I highly recommend it!
-I've bought it from The Cocoa Trader on Amazon and from King Arthur Flour.
-Both are great!
+I like both the King Arthur Flour Black Cocoa or the Modern Mountain Company Black Cocoa!

 - Espresso powder - This is optional, but I love how espresso powder enhances and deepens the chocolate flavor!
 King Arthur is my favorite brand of high quality espresso powder!